OrestTa/tarasiuk.me/1-about-orest.markdown

 ![Orest](./pfp-orest.jpg){: height="175px" width="175px" style="float:right; padding-left:16px" }

 My name is Orest.
 I’m a computer scientist.
-I'm currently building something new, in crypto.
+My current work is centred around Ethereum, TEE and ZKP.
+I have co-founded and am building [t1](https://t1protocol.com){:target="_blank"}, a protocol for real-time proof generation designed to unify Ethereum.

 Background:

-- Running [zkWarsaw](https://www.zkwarsaw.dev/){:target="_blank"}. zkWarsaw is a Warsaw community around zero-knowledge proofs organising lectures and workshops for researchers, hackers, and builders.
+- Co-founded [zkWarsaw](https://www.zkwarsaw.dev/){:target="_blank"}. zkWarsaw is a Warsaw community around zero-knowledge proofs organising lectures and workshops for researchers, hackers, and builders.

 - Worked as engineer at [Scroll](https://scroll.io){:target="_blank"}.
 Scroll is building a bytecode-level zkEVM (zero-knowledge-proof-based rollup with EVM compatibility) to scale the Ethereum blockchain.